NativeScript/docs/content/guide/development-workflow/using-packages.md

 #### Installing Plugins

-Once you’ve found the plugin you need, install the plugin into your app using the `ns plugin add` command.
+Once the needed plugin is found, it can be installed in a NativeScript app using the `ns plugin add` command which behaves just like `npm install` while also modifying any existing platform projects (linking, etc.).

 ```cli
 ns plugin add <plugin-name>